 Activity 2.1.3.2: Disseminate new knowledge through the International Rangeland Congress in Adelaide, Australia, in June 2025, and the Conference on Pastoralism in 2026.

 Activity 2.1.3.3: Organize webinars and online seminars at national and regional levels.

+Activity 2.1.3.3 Launch a white paper on pastoralism as a sustainable food system (2025)

+Activity 2.1.3.4: Disseminate key messages on rangelands and Pastoralism for policy and advocacy ahead of IYRP 2025 through the Global Land Forum in Colombia in June 2025 and Pastoralist Week in August, Regional policy conference on customary tenure rights in Nairobi kenya in Sepetember

 Strategy 3: Celebration & Awareness Raising